 You can check out all the above in the graph to see slight the differences.
 I would have to say it is without a doubt a better upgrade from the original Powerlock 1 with the synthetic leather.
 I definitely recommend over it, however it will be interesting to see if they create a new ‘pro’ version of the glove.

-I will give you my final thoughts and rating at the bottom of this article.
+Check out my final thoughts and rating at the bottom of this article.

 The Powerlock 2 gloves definitely have a different look and feel to them compared to the original Powerlock 1 training gloves.

 One of the most obvious features of the new Powerlock 2 training gloves is the turnback hook-and-loop closure system.
 This is basically to keep your wrists locked in place to help secure them while using.
-This also has additional padding on them helping you feel comfortable and protected
+It also has additional padding on them helping you feel comfortable and protected

 The padding on these gloves uses a quad layered foam core, to help maximum impact absorption when striking the bag, mitts or opponent in sparring.